KavachInterns2020/Visitor_management/README.md

  <br/>
  <p>Now be in the folder where manage.py is present and run command as</p>
 <pre><code>python manage.py runserver</code></pre>
+<p>By default it will be login as superuser.
+Just logout on top right and try to login as admin username and password which you created during superuser login</p>
 <p>5.
 Copy and paste the url in browser or type "127.0.0.1:8000" in browser</p>